molgenis/NGS_DNA/docs/ngs-protocols.md

 # Indel calling with Manta, Convading & XHMM
 ### Step 11a: Calling big deletions with Manta

-In this step, the progam Manta calls all types (DEL,DUP,INV,TRA,INS) from the merged BAM file.
+In this step, the program Manta calls all types of structural variants (DEL,DUP,INV,TRA,INS) from the merged BAM file.
 The calls are written to 3 different gzipped VCF files.
-These files are candidateSmallIndels, candidateSV and diploidSV along with information such as difference in length between REF and ALT alleles, type of structural variant end information about allele depth.
+These files are candidateSmallIndels, candidateSV and diploidSV along with information such as difference in length between REF and ALT alleles, type of structural variant and information about allele depth.

 **Toolname:** Manta
 **Scriptname:** Manta